Contact the Pennsylvania Office of Rural Health

 Lisa holds a graduate degree in Health Administration from Penn State and lives in Boalsburg, PA, the birthplace of Memorial Day, with her husband and daughter.

-In 2009, Johnston was one of eighteen nurses selected nationally to attend and successfully complete the National Registered Nurse Patient Advocate program.
-Johnston was a contributing author for the Visiting Nurses Association of America 2011 Policy and Procedure Manual and authored the chapter on Pediatric Intensive Care for the Nursing textbook, “Clinical Case Studies in Home Health.”
+In 2009, Fetzer was one of eighteen nurses selected nationally to attend and successfully complete the National Registered Nurse Patient Advocate program.
+Fetzer was a contributing author for the Visiting Nurses Association of America 2011 Policy and Procedure Manual and authored the chapter on Pediatric Intensive Care for the Nursing textbook, “Clinical Case Studies in Home Health.”

 She is an active volunteer for numerous organizations in Central Pennsylvania.